Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Application and performance analysis

-\item Given that each algorithm has its own metric of log-likelihood: IEnKF uses the metric of EnKF on log-likelihood estimation, denoted as $\le$; IF$2$ uses the metric of PF on log-likelihood estimation, denoted as $\lp$; Our IBPF uses the metric of BPF on log-likelihood estimation, denoted as $\lb$.
+\item Mathematically, there is only one likelihood function for the model and data in question, and different algorithms are making various approximations to estimate this quantity.
+The algorithms each compute the likelihood corresponding to an approximation to the exact filter distribution, and therefore they have a negative bias.
+The highest estimated likelihood among the available filters may therefore be anticipated to have the lowest bias.
+We note that this reasoning assumed that the model is correctly specified---substantial model misspecification could result in an approximate filter estimating a substantially higher likelihood than the exact filter.
+Thus, each algorithm has its own metric of log-likelihood: IEnKF uses the metric of EnKF on log-likelihood estimation, denoted as $\le$ whose algorithmic definition is provided in Algorithm \ref{Algorithm_IEnKF} in Appendix \ref{sec:IF2}; IF$2$ uses the metric of PF on log-likelihood estimation, denoted as $\lp$ whose algorithmic definition is provided in Algorithm \ref{Algorithm_IF2} in Appendix \ref{sec:IF2}; IBPF uses the metric of BPF on log-likelihood estimation, denoted as $\lb$ whose algorithmic definition is provided in Algorithm \ref{Algorithm_IBPF} in Section \ref{sec:Algorithm}.
 We evaluate the best parameters learned using each algorithm with the metrics of the other two algorithms, in all the experiments.
-For example, we evaluate the best parameters learned using the IEnKF algorithm through its $\le$ metric, with the other two metrics ($\lp$ and $\lb$). \item One additional setup is needed with our IBPF algorithm: to reduce human intervene, we simply only allow each block to have exactly $2$ cities in all the experiments since $2$ cities are the minimum (for the $1$ city case, our IBPF is IF$2$).
+For example, we evaluate the best parameters learned using the IEnKF algorithm through its $\le$ metric, with the other two metrics ($\lp$ and $\lb$). \item One additional setup needed with IBPF is to set up the block sizes.
+In all the comparisons with IF$2$ and IEnKF, we simply allow each block in our IBPF algorithm to have exactly $2$ cities in all the experiments.
 That is, the first block is city $1$ and city $2$, the second block is city $3$ and city $4$, and so on.
-Hence, the number of blocks $\card(\mathcal{K})=\text{Number of cities}/2$. \end{itemize} We note that the last item above can be seen as unfair to our IBPF algorithm: users may choose any appropriate setup on the numbers of cities per block instead of using the simplest setup (each block has $2$ cities) in all experiments.
-The performance of our IBPF algorithm can be on or better than those in these $4$ cases whereas those are already good enough to demonstrate its strength clearly.
+Hence, the number of blocks $\card(\mathcal{K})=\text{Number of cities}/2$. \end{itemize}